 Captivated by the timeless allure of lace?
-PieceWork has fallen under lace’s spell since its inception and dedicates its May/June 2018 issue for the eleventh time to lace’s magic.
+PieceWork has fallen under lace’s spell since its inception and dedicated its May/June 2018 issue for the eleventh time to lace’s magic.
 Throughout time, needleworkers have become smitten with lace, and Kathi Rotella’s Victorian lace square is a good example.
-She was so taken by a sample, that she re-created it for PieceWork.
+She was so taken by a sample that she re-created it for PieceWork.

 Kathi explains, “The inspiration for this design came from a vintage piece of lace purchased by a friend from an antiques shop in Missouri.
 The lace particularly impressed me because it has a delicate visual presence even though it was created entirely from machine-made lace net (tulle) and machine-made tape laces.
 The tapes formed little flowers upon the net background that mimicked my favorite forget-me-nots.”